adi-dee/scroll-tell/README.md

   - Figcaptions (captions)
 - Article section - For the scrollable article text/script (divided into steps)
 - Outro section - Concluding text and credits
-- Script - Javascript to setup the scrollama
+- Script - Javascript to setup the scrollama.
+In a nutshell, as the user scrolls, it uses html ```data-``` attributes stored in the article's steps to change the figure and the text of the caption.

 ```
 <script type="text/javascript">